-3. In compliance with N.C.
+- 3. In compliance with N.C.
 Gen. Stat. § 62-110.1(a) and Commission Rule R8-63, Juno Solar properly filed with the Commission a Conditional CPCN Application for authorization to construct and operate the 275-MWAC Facility.

-4. Juno Solar will lease approximately 2,600 acres of the parent parcels that are currently being used for agricultural purposes for the proposed Facility.
+(Public Staff's Notice of Completeness and Motion to Stay filed on July 27, 2021) - 4.
+Juno Solar will lease approximately 2,600 acres of the parent parcels that are currently being used for agricultural purposes for the proposed Facility.
 The area not included in the leased area will continue to be used for agricultural purposes.

-5. The Facility is a 275-MWAC PV array, and the source of its power is solar energy.

-6. In accordance with Commission Rule R8-63(b)(2), Juno Solar's Application lists the federal, state, and local permits and approvals required for the Facility and the status of those permits and approvals.

-7. Construction of the Facility is anticipated to begin in the second quarter of 2023, with commercial operation expected to occur in the third quarter of 2024.
+(T. Vol. 1, pp. 24, 49) - 5.
+The Facility is a 275-MWAC PV array, and the source of its power is solar energy.
+(T. Vol. 1, p.
+24) - 6.
+In accordance with Commission Rule R8-63(b)(2), Juno Solar's Application lists the federal, state, and local permits and approvals required for the Facility and the status of those permits and approvals.
+(T. Vol. 1, pp. 28-29, 55) - 7.
+Construction of the Facility is anticipated to begin in the second quarter of 2023, with commercial operation expected to occur in the third quarter of 2024.
 The Facility has an expected service life of 40 years.

-8. The anticipated construction costs of the Juno Solar generating facility is approximately \$370,690,000.

-9. Juno Solar has submitted an Interconnection Request to DEP and is currently a participant in the Transitional Cluster Study process approved by the Federal Energy Regulatory Commission (FERC) in its Order Accepting Tariff Revisions issued on August 16, 2021.
-Because Juno Solar currently envisions selling the output of the Facility into the PJM wholesale market, it is a FERC-jurisdictional Interconnection Customer.
-As such, it is required to advance the cost of any Network Upgrades allocated to the Facility in the Transitional Cluster Study Process but, under FERC's "crediting policy," is entitled to have such payments reimbursed by DEP.
-DEP in turn would be able to recover a substantial portion of any such reimbursement from the North Carolina retail ratepayers.
-As a general matter, customers interconnecting under the provisions of the North Carolina Interconnection Procedures (which includes PURPA Qualifying Facilities selling their output to Duke) are not eligible to receive reimbursement of the costs of Network Upgrades.

-10. The Juno Solar Facility will connect to the 230 kV Richmond-Laurel Hill DEP transmission line that is located on the Juno Solar site.
-Juno Solar will require two new substations: a new Juno Solar substation constructed by Juno Solar and a new DEP switchyard constructed by DEP.
-The Facility's substation and the DEP switchyard will be located within the Facility's parcel boundaries.
-The Juno Solar substation will be located directly adjacent to the point of interconnection (POI).
+(T. Vol. 1, pp. 23, 48) - 8.
+The anticipated construction costs of the Juno Solar generating facility is approximately \$370,690,000.
+(T. Vol. 1, pp. 23, 48) - 9.
+Juno Solar has submitted an Interconnection Request to DEP and is currently a participant in the Transitional Cluster Study process approved by the Federal Energy Regulatory Commission (FERC) in its Order Accepting Tariff Revisions issued on August 16, 2021.
+(T. Vol. 1, p.
+54) - 10.
+Juno Solar has two likely and viable options for selling the output of the Facility.
+The first option is for Juno Solar to sell the output of the Facility into the PJM wholesale market, and the second option is for DEP to purchase the Juno Solar Facility in its 2022 procurement of utility-owned solar assets or in a bilateral transaction. - 11.
+The Transitional Cluster Study consists of a Phase 1 power and voltage study, a Phase 2 stability and short circuit study, followed by a Facilities Study for each project remaining in the process after the conclusion of the cluster study.
+DEP issued Phase 1 Report on February 28, 2022.
+(T. Vol. 1, p.
+32) Juno Solar expects that DEP will issue the Transitional Cluster Study Phase 2 study results in September 2022 and the Facilities Study results in the first quarter of 2023.
+(T. Vol. 1, p.
+69) - 12.
+The Juno Solar Facility will connect to the Laurinburg-Richmond 230 kV transmission line that is located on the Juno Solar site in Richmond County.
+(T. Vol. 1, p.
+25) Juno Solar will require two new substations: a new Juno Solar substation constructed by Juno Solar and a new full transmission switching station with a three-ring breaker bus constructed by DEP.
+(T. Vol. 1, p.
+50; Phase 1 Report, p.
+21) The Facility's substation and the DEP switchyard will be located within the Facility's parcel boundaries.
+(T. Vol. 1, p.
+50) The Juno Solar substation will be located directly adjacent to the point of interconnection (POI).
+(T. Vol. 1, p.
+50) The Juno Solar Facility will require a substantial number of Network Upgrades to DEP's transmission system, which will benefit many other proposed solar projects.
+(Phase 1 Report, pp. 24-25)